Turing Scheme

 Medicine and Nursing students will have their eligibility assessed once their placement application has been approved by their School.
 Eligible students will then be contacted directly via email.

-Applications for the PGR Turing Scholars schehave now closed and applicants will be notified at the end of February.
+Applications for the PGR Turing Scholars scheme will open in the coming weeks.

 Information for students receiving Turing funding